 APPALACHIAN POWER RECOMMENDS REPORTING POWER OUTAGES AND OBTAINING UPDATES BY PHONE OR ONLINE

-Power restoration is under way for 130,000 Appalachian Power customers who remain without power today in parts of the company’s Virginia
+Power restoration is under way for 130,000 Appalachian Power customers who remain without power today in parts of the company’s Virginia, Tennessee and West Virginia service area.

 In addition to hundreds of Appalachian Power employees, more than 1,300 contractors from 13 states have moved in to assist with restoration.
 While many people will have power restored today and tomorrow, some areas will not be restored until the end of the week.